-The Starbursts also have a more practical application though, and that is to help governments, individuals and organisations foresee new disruptive threats to their countries, industries, and companies,, and, together with our How to Build Exponential Enterprises Codex and our ExPLORER Innovation Framework, help them accelerate the development of new policies, products, and services.
+While the Starbursts might look visually appealing they have a more practical purpose which is to help governments, individuals, and organisations alike envision and predict new disruptive threats to their countries, industries, and companies.
+And, furthermore, when used in conjunction with our How to Build Exponential Enterprises Codex and our first of a kind ExPLORER Innovation Framework, they can be used to help organisations accelerate the development of innovative new policies, products, and services.

-In 2017, I’m happy to say, the 2017 Starburst had the impact I hoped it would and it was used by, among others, the world’s largest smartphone manufacturers, whose handsets are in the palms of billions of people, and high tech semiconductor companies, whose chips power tens of billions of devices, to hundreds of other smaller organisations, to map out the future of their industries, and alternative industries, help them ideate the next twenty years of products and services, and, perhaps more importantly to “figure out what comes next.”
+In 2017, I’m happy to say, the Starburst had the impact I hoped it would and it was used by, among others, the world’s largest smartphone manufacturers, including Huawei and Samsung, whose handsets are in the hands of billions of people, high tech semiconductor companies, whose chips power tens of billions of devices, and hundreds of other smaller organisations who used it to map out the future of their industries, adjacent industries, and help them ideate the next twenty years of products and services.

 Signing off for now, if I could give you one piece of advice, from all my years of being a “futurist,” it would be forget what you know, open your mind and look forwards to what’s coming, because it’s going to be an awesome ride, and if you want to know more then you’re in the right place, check out my blogs, keynotes and videos, hold onto your hats and let’s go down the wormhole together.